 "From that experience I learned a lot about leadership, the world, and why family and freedom are important.
 I cherish the time I had in the Navy and sleep well knowing other young men and women are now where I was, keeping liberty alive and the hopes of many around the world who long for peace, a peace we sometimes take for granted here at home.
 I salute the military forces and praise Frontier for taking an active role in support of our vets and active service members, who live in harm's way so we may know and live with a true sense of freedom!"

 Dan McCarthy, President and Chief Executive Officer, noted, “Mike’s operational background, senior leadership positions and distinguished military career position him perfectly to lead the Mid-Atlantic Region.
 He will provide strong and value-based leadership to our employees and put our customers first.
 He is a technically savvy, community-focused executive who leads by example and who has met with many employees and community leaders.
 We are confident that state, federal and local leaders will appreciate Mike’s experience, demeanor and leadership style.
 Mike is a great example of the dedicated military veterans who provide extraordinary leadership to Frontier's day-to-day operations."

 "Brothers in Harm's way -- Persian Gulf, July 1987" After the USS Stark attack, Mike Flynn, LT USN (left) and his older brother Don Flynn, Senior Chief Master at Arms in front of the SM-1 SAM missle battery on USS Flatley.
-Mike is now the SVP and GM of Illinois for Frontier Communications, and Don is now a Memphis Police Officer after having served our country for over 20 years in the US Navy.
+Mike is now Area President-Mid-Atlantic for Frontier Communications, and Don is now a Memphis Police Officer after having served our country for over 20 years in the US Navy.
 (Note: Mike says, "I was leaving the Persian Gulf and Don was just getting there – My mom?
 She was very nervous, as she had a son in harm's way 10 of the 12 months in 1987.")